jaguililla/sabina/site/content/readme.md

 Routes
 ------

-The main building block of a Spark application is a set of routes.
+The main building block of a Sabina application is a set of routes.
 A route is made up of three simple pieces:

 A **verb** (`get`, `post`, `put`, `delete`, `head`, `trace`, `connect`, `options`)